Dr Tessa Gargett, University of South Australia

 Dr Tessa Gargett’s research is investigating how the body’s immune system can be enhanced to attack and kill cancer cells more effectively.

-You may have seen our recent Tax Appeal letter in your mailbox which tells the incredible story of Fanny McKenzie, who was diagnosed with a rare soft-tissue sarcoma behind her knee when she was seven months pregnant.
+Fanny McKenzie was diagnosed with a rare soft-tissue sarcoma behind her knee when she was seven months pregnant.

 Incredibly, Fanny was able to undergo aggressive chemotherapy treatment and safely give birth to her baby girl, who was untouched by the chemo.